top of page

 Your body has 3 energy systems;

-These 3 systems work together to deliver power and recharge your batteries at varying speeds and magnitudes.
+These 3 systems deliver power and recharge at varying speeds and magnitudes.

 And depending on whether you have to run away from a predator or walk to the shops the body will engage one of these 3 systems to do the bulk of the work.

-• 🏙️ The High-Voltage Grid: AKA your Aerobic system.
+• 🏙️ The High-Voltage Grid: This is your Aerobic Engine.
 It’s the invisible infrastructure that stays on 24/7.
 While it isn't built for a 2-second launch, it provides a relentless, infinite stream of power.
 Most importantly, it is the Supercharger—it’s what re-fills the Battery and clears the Petrol smoke while the car is "parked" between sets.

-The speed at which you need fuel—the "intent" of your set—dictates exactly which energy system your body leans on the most.
+The speed at which you need that fuel—the "intent" of your set—dictates exactly which engine system your body leans on.

 we can see this as a spectrum or a timeline, check out the graphic below.

-you'll see what "engine" your body uses when you try and put down maximum power, aim to move something really heavy or try hiking up a hill.
+you'll see what "engine" your body uses when you try and put down maximum power, aim to move something really heavy vs hiking up a hill.

 Each system provides a different level of output and they recharge at differing rates.